jjayeon/inputjs/README.md

 And you can use the following functions to modify the key bindings:

-    input.bind([modifier, ]key[, callback]); // Takes any modifier + key combination and either adds a new callback to it, or returns existing callbacks. input.upbind([modifier, ]key[, callback]); // same for keyups. input.unbind([modifier, ]key); // unbinds the given key. input.unupbind([modifier, ]key); // you can guess what this does.
+    input.bind([modifier, ]key[, callback]); // Takes any modifier + key combination
+    // and either adds a new callback to it, or returns existing callbacks. input.upbind([modifier, ]key[, callback]); // same for keyups. input.unbind([modifier, ]key); // unbinds the given key. input.unupbind([modifier, ]key); // you can guess what this does.

 Supported modifier keys are Alt, Control, Meta, and Shift.
-You can also use mouseleft, mousemiddle, mouseright, and mousemove as a key to bind mouse events!
+You can also use mouseleft, mousemiddle, mouseright, and mousemove as keys to bind mouse events!

 ## A note on Shift and Capslock